 Business Recovery and Growth

-As our business team forms its Quality Jobs strategy, they are engaging with businesses on a variety of issues, among them:
+As our business team forms the Quality Jobs strategy, they are engaging with companies on a variety of issues, among them:

-- The overall readiness to welcome, support and retain non-dominant populations in the workplace and what resources companies might find helpful.
+- The overall readiness to welcome, support and retain historically-excluded populations in the workplace and what resources companies might find helpful.